crhall-writing/crhall-writing.github.io/_poems/white-roses-in-the-yard.md

 “it doesn’t say; just some name without a description.”
 I held out my arm
 signaling her to come take a whiff
 “oh—wow.” she raised her head, then went back for one more, deeper this time
 “right?
-I think it’s just like a fresh flower”
+I think it’s just like fresh flowers”

 but that wasn’t the full story
 suddenly I was back in the unkempt, dry grass, calves destined to itch